avivl/cloud-sre-agent/docs/DEPLOYMENT.md

     The script will perform the following actions:
     *   Build a Docker image locally based on the `Dockerfile`.
-    *   Tag the image with your project's Google Container Registry (GCR) path.
+    *   Tag the image with your project's container registry path.
-    *   Push the built Docker image to GCR.
+    *   Push the built Docker image to the container registry.
-    *   Deploy the image to Google Cloud Run, creating a new service or updating an existing one.
-It configures the service to allow unauthenticated invocations (necessary for Pub/Sub push subscriptions, or if you plan to trigger it via HTTP) and sets the `GITHUB_TOKEN` environment variable within the Cloud Run instance.
+    *   Deploy the image to your chosen cloud platform, creating a service or updating an existing one.
+It configures the service to allow unauthenticated invocations (necessary for messaging service push subscriptions, or if you plan to trigger it via HTTP) and sets the `GITHUB_TOKEN` environment variable within the cloud service instance.

 5.  **Verify Deployment:**
     After the script completes, it will output the service URL.
-You can also check the Cloud Run console in GCP to verify the deployment status.
+You can also check the cloud platform console to verify the deployment status.

 ## Production Considerations

 For production deployments, consider the following:

-*   **Secrets Management:** Instead of passing `GITHUB_TOKEN` directly as an environment variable in the `deploy.sh` script, use Google Secret Manager to securely store and retrieve sensitive credentials at runtime.
-The `deploy.sh` includes a commented-out example: `--update-secrets="GITHUB_TOKEN=GITHUB_TOKEN:latest"`.
+*   **Secrets Management:** Instead of passing `GITHUB_TOKEN` directly as an environment variable in the `deploy.sh` script, use your cloud platform's secret management service (e.g., Google Secret Manager, AWS Secrets Manager, Azure Key Vault) to securely store and retrieve sensitive credentials at runtime.
-*   **Service Account Permissions:** Ensure the Cloud Run service account has only the necessary IAM permissions (e.g., Pub/Sub Subscriber, Vertex AI User, Cloud Logging Viewer, and permissions to interact with GitHub if using a GitHub App or fine-grained PAT).
+*   **Service Account Permissions:** Ensure the cloud service account has only the necessary IAM permissions (e.g., messaging service subscriber, AI model user, cloud logging viewer, and permissions to interact with GitHub if using a GitHub App or fine-grained PAT).
-*   **Resource Allocation:** Adjust CPU and memory limits for your Cloud Run service based on expected workload and model inference requirements.
+*   **Resource Allocation:** Adjust CPU and memory limits for your cloud service based on expected workload and model inference requirements.
 *   **Concurrency:** Configure the maximum number of concurrent requests a single container instance can handle.
-*   **Monitoring and Alerting:** Set up Cloud Monitoring and Cloud Logging alerts for the Cloud Run service to track its health and performance.
+*   **Monitoring and Alerting:** Set up cloud monitoring and logging alerts for the service to track its health and performance.
-*   **CI/CD Pipeline:** Integrate the build and deployment process into a Continuous Integration/Continuous Deployment (CI/CD) pipeline (e.g., Cloud Build, GitHub Actions) for automated and consistent deployments.
+*   **CI/CD Pipeline:** Integrate the build and deployment process into a Continuous Integration/Continuous Deployment (CI/CD) pipeline (e.g., Cloud Build, GitHub Actions, AWS CodePipeline, Azure DevOps) for automated and consistent deployments.